Do you have a damaged tooth? Our dentists in the Okanagan Valley may be able to save it and help prevent the need for an extraction.

-During a root canal procedure, your dentist will remove diseased tissues, nerves and blood vessels from the interior of your damaged tooth.
-Without this important procedure, a damaged tooth will die and need to be extracted.
+During a root canal procedure, your dentist will remove diseased tissues, nerves, and blood vessels from the interior of your damaged tooth.
+Without this important procedure, a damaged tooth could die and need to be extracted.

 Are you suffering from toothache pain?
 A root canal treatment can save your natural tooth, help relieve your symptoms and limit the requirement for more extensive dental work in years to come.

 By removing bacteria and decay from the interior of the tooth, your dentist can help keep the infection from spreading and restore the healthy part of your tooth.